Sharpening Handbook Logo

 Notes are also available on a different web page for Micro / Secondary Bevels.

-If this chisel is to have a skewed end (as shown to the right), it is recommended that β not be greater than 20°.
-A more acute angle will cause the chisel to drift to the side when using it.
-15° is a better target for the maximum.
+If this chisel is to have a skewed end (as shown to the left), it is recommended that β not be greater than 20°.
+A more acute angle (i.e., higher β) will cause the chisel to drift to the side when using it.

 Secondary Bevels ground on a flat stone